 Outcome metrics are powerful, essential tools for demonstrating accountability and transparency.
-They can measure financial or non-financial criteria that reflect an organization's, program's, or initiative's efficacy.
-They're derived by carefully defining outcome indicators, data collection methods, analytical techniques, and presentation vehicles that collectively show a rich picture of organizational performance.
+They can measure financial or non-financial criteria that reflect an organisation's, program's, or initiative's efficacy.
+They're derived by carefully defining outcome indicators, data-collection methods, analytical techniques, and presentation vehicles that collectively show a rich picture of organisational performance.
 These outcome metrics may go by many names and fit in countless categories.
 Many nonprofits obtain their best results by measuring across multiple dimensions for blended scorecards that encompass activities, capacities, financial results, and other metrics.
-Ultimately, well-defined outcome measures help organizations to continuously adapt and improve.
+Ultimately, well-defined outcome measures help organisations to continuously adapt and improve.

-Why outcome metrics matter

-The importance of outcome metrics can be seen from a variety of perspectives and functions within a nonprofit organization.
-These include:

-- Funding-In a competitive environment, the ability to define, measure, monitor, and report the metrics that define success can encourage new and additional funding from donors, foundations, and other benefactors.
-For instance, demonstrating achievement of key milestones can unlock subsequent rounds of multi-year grants. - Accountability-Funders are increasingly tying their support to stringent accountability.
-They want to see where their monies are going and the results that are achieved-whether it's organizational growth and new locations or more nonprofit partnerships and matching funds.
-Nonprofits must provide exceptional transparency into the organization's outcome metrics, controls, and reporting. - Stewardship-From development and accounting to operations and programming, the ability to define, track, and report outcome metrics-showing where you are and where you want to go-will help ensure good stewardship.
-This, in turn, will boost donor confidence and strengthen your credibility-which supports your growth and your ability to pursue your mission.
+Why outcome metrics matter The importance of outcome measures can be seen from a variety of perspectives and functions within the nonprofit organisation.
+These include: Funding - In a competitive environment, the ability to define, measure, monitor, and report the metrics that define success can encourage new and additional funding from donors, foundations, and other benefactors.
+For instance, demonstrating achievement of key milestones can unlock subsequent rounds of multi-year grants.
+Accountability - Funders are increasingly tying their support to stringent accountability.
+They want to see where their monies are going and the results that are achieved whether it's organisational growth and new locations or more nonprofit partnerships and matching funds.
+Nonprofits must provide exceptional transparency into the organisation's outcome metrics, controls, and reporting.
+Stewardship - From development and accounting to operations and programming, the ability to define, track, and report outcome measures - showing where you are and where you want to go - will help ensure good stewardship.
+This, in turn, will boost donor confidence and strengthen your credibility - which supports your growth and your ability to pursue your mission.

-Who's monitoring nonprofit performance?
+Performance: who's monitoring nonprofit performance?

-With intense competition for donor dollars-and funders insisting on greater accountability and visibility-nonprofits must show fiscal responsibility as well as program results.
+With intense competition for donor dollars - and funders insisting on greater accountability and visibility - nonprofits must show fiscal responsibility as well as program results.
 The call for greater transparency and accountability is growing louder.
-Just as financial analysts and credit rating agencies scrutinize a corporation's financial performance to make recommendations, charity evaluators are diving deeper into nonprofit results-and they're expanding their evaluations and criteria to include the tracking and reporting of non-financial performance and outcome metrics.

-Charity Navigator, the premier charity evaluator, uses very specific financial metrics when computing its nonprofit ratings, which have a significant impact on nonprofit funding.
-The organization's charity ratings are two dimensional; they rate on both the financial health of a nonprofit, as well as a nonprofit's accountability and transparency.

-Your efforts to track outcome metrics for your organization will encourage accountability among other organizations while building your credibility and reputation.
-You can expect your community to become more engaged and supportive-resulting in a virtuous cycle of greater visibility, strengthened credibility, and a more committed support network.
+Charity evaluators are diving deeper into nonprofit results - and they're expanding their evaluations and criteria to include the tracking and reporting of non-financial performance and outcome metrics.
+Charity Navigator, the premier charity evaluator, has for years used very specific financial metrics when computing its nonprofit ratings, which have a significant impact on nonprofit funding.
+Now the organisation has declared that financial metrics are not enough, and they will begin tracking outcome metrics-and the reporting of those measures.
+Your efforts to track outcome metrics for your organisation will encourage accountability among other organisations while building your credibility and reputation.
+You can expect your community to become more engaged and supportive - resulting in a virtuous cycle of greater visibility, strengthened credibility, and a more committed support network.

-Linking metrics to the mission
+Performance: linking metrics to the mission

-Outcome metrics deliver value only if they are tightly linked to your core values and mission (otherwise, they are only a resource-draining distraction).
-So it's best to start with a simple template that defines what matters-your organization's short- and long-term objectives-and the impact measures that effectively map to them.
+Outcome metrics deliver value only if they are tightly linked to your core values and mission.
+It's best to start with a simple template that defines what matters - your organisation's short-and long-term objectives - and the impact measures that effectively map to them.
 Set goals and strategies that help ensure your activity measures support the overarching mission.
-These might include progress toward goals and program implementation (e.g., projects launched and sites protected).
+These might include progress toward goals, and program implementation; e.g. projects launched and sites protected.
 Finally, drill down to define the supporting tactics and activities.
 These might be measures of memberships, funding, or growth in fundraising.

-However you establish and define your outcome metrics, keep it simple-and never lose focus of what truly matters to your organization.
+However you establish and define your outcome metrics, keep it simple - and never lose focus of what truly matters to your organisation.